Masters in Health Admin Programs in Hawaii

 If you’re a Native Hawaiian, you may wish to apply for scholarships with the Office of Hawaiian Affairs.
 Further, the federal government’s Health Resources and Services Administration helps students through loan repayment assistance, scholarships, and standard loan programs.

 Internships also provide valuable experience, and Hawaii features a variety of non-profit and private organizations for this purpose.
 Medical facilities where you might find an internship include the Kapi’olani Medical Center, the Department of Veterans Affairs, or the Health Care Association of Hawai’i.

 Working as a Health Administrator in Hawaii

 With a swiftly aging population, job openings at facilities that provide care to the elderly are increasing rapidly.
-According to figures published by the Executive Office on Aging, Hawaii's older adult population increased from 1980 to 2013 by nearly 140 percent while the total population only grew 34.2 percent.
+According to figures published by the Executive Office on Aging, Hawaii’s older adult population increased from 1980 to 2013 by nearly 140 percent while the total population only grew 34.2 percent.
+One-fifth of Hawaii residents were at least 65 years old by the 2020 census.
 With a Masters in Health Administration in Hawaii, you may find employment with an agency dedicated to serving the needs of the elderly.

 Career Outlook for Health Administrators in Hawaii